background

 Now, here's how to uninstall an app:

 Step 1.
-On your iPhone's home screen, select an app you want to uninstall.
+Select an app you want to uninstall on your iPhone's home screen.

 Step 2.
-Tap and keep holding on the app, and then select "Remove app."
+Tap, keep holding on to the app, and then choose "Remove app."

 remove